-Rustem Pasha Mosque & Complex Rustem Pasha Mosque was built by mid-sixteenth century Grand Vizier Rüstem Pasha, and it is one of the most beautifully decorated mosques in modern-day Tekirdag.
-Made of limestone, it is usually characterized with Sinan's architectural mastery.
-In addition to its decorative entrance way lined with ivory on walnut wood, the mosque features geometric motifs on doorways.
-The mosque, covered bazaar, madrasah and complex of library that still exist today.
-It is mentioned in various sources that the complex was once a caravanserai and soup kitchen.
-There is no architectural decoration in the mosque except for a few plaster reliefs of flowers and wreaths on the dome.
-The floor plan is simple, with a rectangular mihrab (a niche indicating the direction to Mecca).
-Side mirrors and balustrades around the raised marble pulpit are decorated in geometric patterns.
-The concave walls of main space, as well as openings along the drum that hold up the dome show their original bright color.
-A single minaret against northeast wall, which linked by an arched passage to front door with entrance porch on a southwestern corner belongs to small polygons was been built adjacent domed structure.
-The library, bath and madrasah in the east are in ruins.
-The covered bazaar with 6 domes on the west is intact and was restored by the General Directorate for Foundations.
-The tomb of Rustem Pasha, who had the mosque built, is located in Şehzade Mosque Garden in Istanbul.
-A bazaar was added to side facing Marmara Sea by Prefect's Office as a new covered bazaar.
+Rustem Pasha Mosque & Complex The Rustem Pasha Mosque, located in modern-day Tekirdag, was constructed in the mid-sixteenth century by Grand Vizier Rüstem Pasha.
+Made of limestone, the mosque is known for its beautiful architectural design, which is attributed to Sinan's mastery.
+The mosque's entrance way is decorated with ivory on walnut wood and features geometric motifs on doorways.
+The Rustem Pasha Mosque and Complex includes a covered bazaar, madrasah, and library, and it is said to have once been a caravanserai and soup kitchen.
+The mosque itself is characterized by its simple floor plan, which includes a rectangular mihrab and plaster reliefs of flowers and wreaths on the dome.
+The main space features concave walls with openings along the drum that hold up the dome, showcasing their original bright colors.
+The single minaret is situated against the northeast wall and linked by an arched passage to the front door with an entrance porch on a southwestern corner.
+While the library, bath, and madrasah in the east are now in ruins, the covered bazaar with 6 domes on the west has been restored by the General Directorate for Foundations.
+Rustem Pasha's tomb, who had the mosque built, can be found in the Şehzade Mosque Garden in Istanbul.
+Additionally, a bazaar has been added to the side facing the Marmara Sea by the Prefect's Office as a new covered bazaar.